einarra/lovdata-assistent/VERCEL_DEPLOYMENT.md

 2. **Function Memory:** Set to 1024MB in `vercel.json` for better performance
    - Can be increased if needed (up to 3008MB on Pro plan)

-3. **Function Timeout:** Set to 60s (maximum on Hobby plan)
+3. **Function Timeout:** Set to 60s (Vercel Pro plan maximum)
-   - Increase if you have long-running operations
+   - All timeouts are configured to work within this limit
-   - Consider breaking up long operations into smaller chunks
+   - Long-running operations are broken into smaller chunks with appropriate timeouts

 ## Monitoring